RubixML/ML/README.md

 ```

 ### Random Forest
 Ensemble classifier that trains Decision Trees on a random subset of the training data.
+A prediction is made based on the probability scores returned from each tree in the forest.

 ##### Supervised, Multiclass, Probabilistic, Persistable